Cold Spring, New York: Churches

 In 1826, Union Church was built.
 By mutual agreement the Presbyterians used the building in the morning and the other religious groups in the afternoon.
 In 1830, the Baptists constructed a church on land donated by Samuel L. Gouverneur.
 The first Methodist church was built in 1833.
 The building was sold in 1870, and a new brick Italianate structure was built in 1868.
 The Dutch Reformed Church was built around 1855 in Neoclassical style.
 The building was later replaced by the Julia L. Butterfield Library.

 Many of the workers at the Foundry were Irish immigrants.
 Our Lady of Loretto church was constructed in 1833 of locally made red brick covered with stucco.
 The church was abandoned in 1906 and fell into disrepair.
 It was repaired and re-dedicated in 1977.

 Saint Mary's in the Highlands church was incorporated in 1840.
-A second larger church was built in 1867, designed in the Victorian Gothic style by architect and vestry member George Edward Harney.
+A second, larger church was built in 1867, designed in the Victorian Gothic style by architect and vestry member George Edward Harney.

 Education

-Cold Spring is home to the Haldane Central School District.
-The school is located at 15 Craigside Drive and teaches students grades K-12.
-The school received a blue ribbon award in 2017 from the U.S. Department of Education.
+Public education is administered by the Haldane Central School District.
+The school teaches students grades K-12.

 Media

-Cold Spring has two weekly newspapers: Highlands Current, founded in 2010, and Putnam County News and Recorder, founded in 1868.
+Cold Spring has two weekly newspapers: Highlands Current, founded in 2010 and formerly known as The Paper, and Putnam County News and Recorder, founded in 1868.